eProsima/Fast-DDS-docs/docs/fastrtpsgen/geninfo/geninfo.rst

 Compile
 -------

-In order to compile *fastrtpsgen* you first need to have `gradle <https://gradle.org/install>`_ and `java JDK <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ installed (please, check the JDK recommended version for the gradle version you have installed).
+In order to compile *Fast DDS-Gen* you first need to have `gradle <https://gradle.org/install>`_ and `java JDK <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ installed (please, check the JDK recommended version for the gradle version you have installed).

-To compile *fastrtpsgen* java application, you will need to download its source code from the `Fast-RPTS-Gen <https://github.com/eProsima/Fast-RTPS-Gen>`_ repository and with ``--recursive`` option and compile it calling ``gradle assemble``.
+To compile *Fast DDS-Gen* java application, you will need to download its source code from the `Fast-RPTS-Gen <https://github.com/eProsima/Fast-RTPS-Gen>`_ repository and with ``--recursive`` option and compile it calling ``gradle assemble``.
 For more details see :ref:`compile-fastrtpsgen`.